JalmarazMartn/customDiagnostics/README.md

 * "language": "al"`language to apply the rule for replacing and diagnostic`

 Note: You only will see custom diagnostics out of the document edition setting the extension parameter `JAMDiagnostics.ScanCustomDiagnosticsInAllWS` to true.

+#### Steps to set the diagnostics
+- Open json settings.
+- Set all diagnostics you can need.
+- Create diagnostic sets in json, with diagnostics created in the previous step.
+- In extension settings configure this diagnostic set in `JAMDiagnostics.DefaultDiagnosticRuleset`.

 ## Requirements